-The 2022 Prompton Dam and Reservoir Master Plan provides guidelines and direction for future Project development and use, and is based on authorized Project purposes, USACE policies and regulations on the operation of USACE projects, responses to regional and local needs, resource capabilities and suitable uses, and expressed public interests consistent with authorized Project purposes and pertinent legislation.
+The 2023 Prompton Dam and Reservoir Master Plan provides guidelines and direction for future Project development and use, and is based on authorized Project purposes, USACE policies and regulations on the operation of USACE projects, responses to regional and local needs, resource capabilities and suitable uses, and expressed public interests consistent with authorized Project purposes and pertinent legislation.
 Careful planning, sound engineering, appropriate coordination with resource agencies and effective execution have developed the recreational resources at the Project while protecting and enhancing the important environmental resources; these practices would be expected to continue.

 If future development and land use projects are proposed and implemented, localized and temporary construction-related effects (e.g., diesel/gasoline engine emissions, noise, fugitive dust, minor earth-moving) would be the extent of the environmental consequences.
-Compliance with the CWA, ESA, NHPA, NEPA and other environmental laws as applicable, would be completed prior to future development projects to ensure that no significant environmental effects related to existing resources occur.
+Compliance with the CWA, ESA, NHPA, NEPA and other environmental laws as applicable, would be completed prior to future development projects to ensure that no significant environmental effects related to existing resources occur and impacts are minimized and mitigated as appropriate.